-Hudson's abstract paintings and fine art in other media include bold abstract paintings; expressionistic painterly abstracts in grahite, pastel, charcoal, acrylic or oil paint, collage, and mixed media; and sophisticated non-objective collages of decorative patterns.
+Hudson's abstract painting--sensual and colorful contemporary fine art in multiple media--include bold abstract paintings; expressionistic painterly abstracts in grahite, pastel, charcoal, acrylic or oil paint, collage, and mixed media; and sophisticated non-objective collages of decorative patterns.

 Abstract painting and other non-objective art allows the artist to explore color, design, and the sensuality of painting and other media with total freedom.
 Some of Hudson's abstracts derive from the figure; others use overlaid and juxtaposed patterns; others simply explore color, texture, and form.
 In all cases, bold but balanced compositions define her abstract art.